dssg/triage/docs/sources/dirtyduck/dirty_duckling.md

 integer) to refer to the primary *entities* of interest in our project.

+When you're done exploring the database, you can exit the postgres command line interface by typing `\q`

 ### 3. Set up Dirty duck's triage configuration file

 The configuration file sets up the modeling process to mirror the operational scenario the models will be used in.
-This involved defining the cohort to train/predict on, the outcome we're predicting, how  far out we're predicting, how often will the model be updated, how often will the predicted list be used for interventions, what are the resources available to intervene to define the evaluation metric,  etc.
+This involves defining the cohort to train/predict on, the outcome we're predicting, how far in the future we're predicting, how often will the model be updated, how often will the predicted list be used for interventions, what are the resources available to intervene to define the evaluation metric,  etc.